dillondesilva/dillondesilva/README.md

 In my spare time, I enjoy spending time with my family and friends, sim-racing and video games.
 ## 🔭 What I’m currently working on
-- **Eduspike**: A powerful, open-source web app that makes learning computational neuron modelling more intuitive than ever before!
+- **Neurospike**: A powerful, open-source web app that makes learning computational neuron modelling more intuitive than ever before!

 ## 💻 Technologies I am familiar with